 Let’s face it: No parent wants to raise a child with a bad attitude, but somewhere between the ages of zero and 18 every child has one, which means every parent must deal with it.

 Ephesians 4:23 tells us “Be made new in the attitude of your mind.”
 Clearly, God cares about our attitudes.
 But does having a bad attitude constitute being a child with a bad attitude?
 What’s the difference?
-And how do I know if I’m raising a kid with attitude issues?
+And how do I know if I’m raising a kid with attitude and respect issues?

 Not every child who has a bad attitude is a child with a bad attitude.
 For instance, a child having a bad day differs from a kid with a bad attitude.
 One is temporary, the other ongoing.
 One is situational: Change the circumstance and you’ll change the attitude.
 The other is systemic: Change the circumstance and the attitude stays negative.

 Still, having a bad attitude can result in being a person with a bad attitude, if not dealt with properly.
-How do you know if you’re child is sliding into the murky waters of major attitude issues?
+How do you know if you’re child is sliding into the murky waters of major attitude and respect issues?

 Here are 10 signs you are raising a child with a bad attitude: